Return to all

 Reduced work experience requirement for migrants

-From 10 March 2025, migrants will need to demonstrate 2 years of relevant work experience, instead of 3 years currently.
+From 10 March 2025, migrants need to demonstrate 2 years of relevant work experience, instead of 3 years.
 This ensures migrants are sufficiently skilled while addressing key issues raised during consultation.
 Additionally, migrants still need to meet any work experience requirements of the Job Check.

 Recognition of higher ANZSCO skill levels